create3000/x_ite/docs/_posts/glossary.md

 ### node

-The basic unit of a X3D file.
+The basic unit of an X3D file.
 A node contains data for the scene in the form of *fields.* Some nodes also contain *events* (outgoing, incoming, or both).

 ### normal vector